-LIRMM was created in 1992, the result of the merger of the CRIM and LAM laboratories, under the leadership of the CNRS and the University of Montpellier II.
+LIRMM was created in 1992, the result of the merger of the CRIM and LAM laboratories, under the leadership of the CNRS (French National Center for Research) and the University of Montpellier II.
 The project’s intent was to promote information science and technology within an integrated research unit.
-At the time, this type of research organization format was unique in France.
-Initially organized in four research departments (Knowledge Acquisition and Representation, Theoretical and Applied Informatics, Microelectronics, Robotics), the Lab combined its two Computer Science departments into one and created additional research teams in 2002.
-It also developed a partnership with INRIA.
-Within the last decade, new teams have been created or have joined the Lab.
+At the time, this type of research organization was unique in France.
+Initially organized in four research departments (Knowledge Acquisition and Representation, Theoretical and Applied Computer Science, Microelectronics, and Robotics), this laboratory subsequently combined its two Computer Science departments into one and added research teams in 2002.
+It also developed a long-term partnership with INRIA, another prestigious French research unit.
+In the last decade, several new teams have been added or have joined the Lab.

 Today, LIRMM’s three research departments comprise 22 research teams, among which 3 INRIA teams and one team from the University of Perpignan Via Domitia.
 The teams total 104 Full and Associate Professors from the University of Montpellier (UM), 8 from Paul Valery University in Montpellier (UPV), 6 from the University of Perpignan (UPVD), 41 CNRS Researchers and 11 from INRIA.

 With more than 40 nationalities in its talented staff, and with numerous collaborative projects in France and around the world, LIRMM has become a renowned, diverse, and multi-disciplinary research organization entirely dedicated to conducting sound and enlightened scientific research for the benefit of society.